-661Look for control specific data like emergency work orders, PM/calibration results, vendor-662supplied literature, and the like as source of control failure.
-Vendor recommended maintenance663and spare parts lists are often help in identifying materials or parts that have a limited use-life.664Refer to the ISPE Good Practice Guide: Equipment Reliability [20] for additional insight on665equipment hazards and sources of information to identify equipment related hazards.
+Look for control specific data like emergency work orders, PM/calibration results, vendor-supplied literature, and the like as source of control failure.
+Vendor recommended maintenance and spare parts lists are often help in identifying materials or parts that have a limited use-life.
+Refer to the ISPE Good Practice Guide: Equipment Reliability [20] for additional insight on equipment hazards and sources of information to identify equipment related hazards.

-666 6.5.2 Identify causes of hazards associated with each contamination control.
+6.5.2 Identify causes of hazards associated with each contamination control.

-667 The risk assessment team should identify the possible causes of each hazard in a brainstorming session.
+The risk assessment team should identify the possible causes of each hazard in a brainstorming session.
 Where applicable, use historical data and source literature to assist with the identification of causes.
-To aid in the 668 identification of the causes of a hazard, the team will consider the events that may lead to the occurrence of a 669 hazard.
-For example, an equipment failure (hazard) could occur when the functional performance of a particular 670 component is lost or reduced, and the component does not work as it was intended.
-Some potential causes of 671 672 this failure could be due to improper design, improper operation (e.g. exposed to temperatures outside of the recommended temperature limits), failure to perform preventive maintenance (e.g. accumulated material stress 673 due to multiple sterilization cycles), etc. 674 a) Ask a series of structured questions to help identify the hazard and cause of hazards, such as:
+To aid in the identification of the causes of a hazard, the team will consider the events that may lead to the occurrence of a hazard.
+For example, an equipment failure (hazard) could occur when the functional performance of a particular component is lost or reduced, and the component does not work as it was intended.
+Some potential causes of this failure could be due to improper design, improper operation (exposed to temperatures outside of the recommended temperature limits), failure to perform preventive maintenance (accumulated material stress due to multiple sterilization cycles), etc.

-The risk facilitator may use a variety of techniques to ensure all plausible causes are identified for each hazard.For example:
+The risk facilitator may use a variety of techniques to ensure all plausible causes are identified for each hazard.
+For example: